 The teaching of English is at the heart of curriculum provision at Streatley Primary.
 Children learn how to read, write and spell in Literacy and Phonics lessons every morning.
 If required, extra support is provided to pupils through evidence based intervention groups.

 Our writing lessons are 'skills-based' and are carefully differentiated to meet the needs of all learners.
 A love of writing is encouraged through engaging and lively texts and stories.
 We aim to provide our pupils with opportunities to develop core communication skills in every lesson, regardless of the subject.
 Progress and attainment in writing at Streatley is achieved through carefully tailored, high-quality lessons and resources.
 Talk4Writing is used to help children with accessing the high-level vocabulary and structure that leads to innovation.

 Children at Streatley learn Maths as a discrete subject for an hour a day, as well as in a cross-curricular way, such as through PE, art and other subjects.
 We use White Rose Maths across the school and we access local hub maths training to keep up-to-date with current thinking.
 See below for our Calculation Policy to support how we teach from concrete resources to pictorial representations and then move into abstract representations.

 Our aim is that all children enjoy maths and see its value in the real world.
 As such, we focus on maths in a real-life context and with fun, problem-solving activities.
 When children have shown a good understanding of the basic concepts, we stretch their learning by challenging them to explain their reasoning and show a depth of understanding, leading to mastery.

 Mental maths is an important skill, taught in short bursts every day.
 Children are taught strategies to improve the speed of their mental calculations.
-We emphasise the importance of learning times tables and number bonds through year group KIRFS (Key Instant Recall Facts).
+We emphasise the importance of learning times tables and number bonds through year group KIRFS (Key Instant Recall Facts) see below.

 Foundation Stage Early Years : Statutory Framework

 The children in reception follow the Foundation Stage Early Years Curriculum.
 The curriculum is organised into different areas of learning.